HeeeyNathan/Breitenbach_2.0/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project and code are free software and comes with ABSOLUTELY NO WARRANTY.

 ### Data Usage
-- Raw data usage requires citation of the original Wagner et al. (2011) study
+- Raw data usage requires citation
-- Processed outputs available under MIT license with attribution

 ---